efornara/frt/doc/Usage.md

 Here is my personal opinion.

-If you develop a 2D game on your PC and you only care about new generation Raspberry Pis (2/3), you should probably use Godot 3.1.
-It is slightly slower than Godot 2.1, but, as an example, the 2D platform is capped at 60 fps in both on a (non-overclocked) Raspberry Pi 3B+.
+If you develop a 2D game on your PC and you only care about new generation Pis (2/3), you should probably use Godot 3.1.
+It is slightly slower than Godot 2.1, but, as an example, the 2D platform is capped at 60 fps in both on a (non-overclocked) Pi 3B+.
 Godot 3.1 is nicer to use and the community has largely migrated to Godot 3.

 However, you might want to consider Godot 2.1 in some cases:

-1. You want to develop a game on the Raspberry Pi itself.
+1. You want to develop a game on the Pi itself.
-While the Godot 2.1 *editor* seems to be useable on a modern Raspberry Pi (3B+ with vc4), the Godot 3.1 *editor* doesn't seem to be.
+While the Godot 2.1 *editor* seems to be useable on a modern Pi (3B+ with vc4), the Godot 3.1 *editor* doesn't seem to be.
 It works, but I wouldn't want to actually write a game with it.
 UPDATE: Compiling with the latest compilers (e.g. gcc 8 or clang 8), and , if possible, enabling lto, might help to make the 3.1 editor useable.

-2. You target slow boards (e.g. Raspberry Pi 1 / Zero).
+2. You target slow boards (e.g. Pi 1 / Zero).

 3. You want to develop a 3D game.